 "I'm his instructor, you idiot!
 Now let me go!
 This is a field tri—"

-"Let her go," I said and pointed my cane in his direction.
-It brushed against his jacket-clad belly, "Unless you want my cane shoved so far down your throat it comes out of your ass."
+"Let her go," I said, pointing my cane in his direction.
+The tip pushed firmly against his stomach, "Unless you want my cane shoved so far down your throat that you'll taste fiber glass for a month."

-I heard Jason let go of Alex's wrist when he got between us.
+Jason let go of Alex's wrist and got between us.
 He stood almost a foot taller than me and had to look down.
 I turned my head up and smirked wide.

 "You think you're so tough?"
 He growled.
 I wanted to laugh.

 My amusement fell flat on its face when I saw Alex nurse her wrist.